AmericanMedicalAssociation/AMA-style-guide/README.md

 1. From inside the project root, run:
  * `composer install`
  * `vagrant up`
+ * If you are running Vagrant 1.8.7 and macOS Sierra, you might run into an error when running `vagrant up`.
+Follow [these instructions](http://stackoverflow.com/a/40474205/2566038) to fix the issue.
 1. You will be prompted for the administration password on your host machine.
 Obey.
 1. SSH in and install the site: